TYPE DESIGN INFORMATION PAGE last updated on Fri Apr 28 11:35:28 EDT 2017

 An ordered listing of the four main international type meetings.

 An annual or biannual type design workshop typically held in Trenta, Slovenia, under the mentorship of Tomato Kosir.
 The current schedule has meetings in February and August.
 TypeClinic is a continuation of tipoRenesansa.
-The 14th edition will take place from 18 to 25 February 2017.
+The 14th edition took place from 18 to 25 February 2017.
 [Google] [More] ⦿

 TypeCon is SOTA's conference.
 TypeCon Wikipedia link.
 TypeCon venues: